Made to Order: Custom Machined Test Specimens

-We use computerized numerical control (CNC) equipment to prepare the highest quality test specimens and coupons from metals including metal matrix composites, hardened steels, nickel-base alloys, and many plastics.
+We use computerized numerical control (CNC) equipment to prepare the highest quality test specimens from metals, including metal matrix composites, hardened steels and nickel-base alloys, and from many plastics.
 Electrical discharge machining (EDM) services are also available.

 - Flat Tensile